josephShokry/youthMeeting/README.md

 - [x] why the instructor in the meeting must be unique
 - [x] why the encoder doesn't work
 - [x] add security to the meeting
+- [x] add edit meeting api
+- [x] add to the util list filtration methods that filter list of youths or list of meetings depending on the filterDTO
+- [x] add the tambola
+- [x] in tambola you need to specify some criteria of the selected winners as gender.
 </details>

 ---